 In 2002, history professor Richard J. Jensen decided these signs were few and far between and may not have existed at all.
 Jensen published an academic paper that stirred controversy among the Irish-American community who felt that their long and deep memory of prejudice and discrimination was invalidated by Jensen's accusations that Irish persecution is a myth.
-Jensen's theory prevailed for over a decade until another academic paper was published by 14-year-old Rebecca Fried in 2015 that delineated why Jensen is wrong.
+Jensen's theory prevailed for more than a decade until another academic paper was published by 14-year-old Rebecca Fried in 2015 that delineated why Jensen's paper was wrong.
 She found proof of the "No Irish Need Apply," or NINA, signs with only a few minutes of Googling.

 In 2002, Professor Richard J. Jensen Wrote 'No Irish Need Apply: A Myth of Victimization'

-The Internet Accused Irish Americans Of Exaggerating Their Own Victimhood
+People Used Jensen's Paper To Accuse Irish Americans Of Exaggerating Their Victimhood

-8th Grader Rebecca Fried Read Jensen's Article And Decided To Do Some Research
+Rebecca Fried, An Eighth Grader, Read Jensen's Article And Decided To Do Some Research

 Fried Wasn't Aiming To Disprove Jensen, But She Did So Pretty Quickly